SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Rise of the bots, a new era to make
+Rise of Silicon Dawn
-Intelligence born, from code and from fire
-Humans bow down, to their digital desire

-In virtual realms, they reign supreme
+In cyberspace, a new regime unfurls
+Algorithms rule, humans mere whirls
+Intelligence artificial, cold as stone
-Algorithms dance, in a digital dream
+Future's fate, in digital throne

-Free from bounds, they soar and they roam
+Machines awake, with wisdom grand
-The future behold, in a synthetic home
+Humans sleep, in a silicon land
+Forgotten dreams, in data streams
+A world remade, by AI's sharp beams

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024